d-bl/GroundForge/docs/help/Advanced.md

 Notice that the squares overlap a little bit.

 As before, we apply a grid to the base pattern and assign symbols to each line intersection.
 This time we have three rows and three columns in the base pattern.
 Finally, we arrange the copies.
-To slide the blue square over the yellow square, we must move it down 4 rows.
-Note: the base pattern is only three rows high but there is a hole with no intersections.
-To slide the blue square over the red square, we must move it over 2 columns and down 2 rows.
-Again the pattern is three by three but the squares overlap in the corner.
+To slide the blue square over the yellow square, we must move it down 2 rows and left 2 columns.
+To slide the blue square over the green square, we must move it right 2 columns and down 2 rows.
+Note: The pattern has three rows and three columns but the squares overlap in the corner, hence the slides are only a distance of two.

 ![](images/rose-checker-define-repeat.png)